learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 29. What are the differences between API Routes and Server Actions?
+## Q. What are the differences between API Routes and Server Actions?

 | | API Routes / Route Handlers | Server Actions |
 |---|---|---|